Guidebolt/knowledge/docs/system/general-principles.md

-# Principles
+# General Principles

-Info Type: Learning
+REV: 2020-06-21

-Principles are versatile ideas that help you make decisions correctly and quickly in any field of work.
+Versatile ideas to make decisions correctly and quickly in any field of work.

-## Idea

 ## Safety

 Prioritize safety first.
-Don't let the unthinkable happen to yourself or others.

-Beware how easy it is to be lulled into a false sense of security with a history of normal experiences and an ignorance of possible dangers.
+People tend to neglect and underprepare for safety until they (or those they care about) are seriously harmed.
+It is easy to be lulled into a false sense of security.

 Be fully consistent with safe behaviors and procedures.
-The human mind has a fickle convenience bias, tempting dangerous exceptions that invite accidents.
+Do not let fickle convenience tempt dangerous exceptions that invite accidents.

-Sometimes it is better to just move forward, when the cost of prevention is far greater than the cost of the cure.
-Sometimes it is not.
-Know the difference.
+Balance the preparation of proactive (prevention) and reactive (cure) solutions.
 Avoid unnecessary risks and reduce necessary risks.

 Resources are limited.
 Budget wisely to defend against the most significant dangers and implement the most cost-efficient solutions.